 |Golden redfish||May 2014||In effect|

 All of HB Grandi’s fishing from these stocks within the Icelandic economic zone falls under the certification of the stocks.
-The company’s operating units in Reykjavík and Vopnafjörður have, moreover, traceability certifications that confirms that the products produced are traceable from catch to customer (chain of custody).
+The company’s operating units in Reykjavík and Vopnafjörður have, moreover, traceability certifications that confirm that the products produced are traceable from catch to customer (chain of custody).

 HB Grandi is a shareholder in ISF (Icelandic Sustainable Fisheries), which was established in 2012 by companies involved in fisheries, production and the sale of Icelandic marine produce.
 The object of Iceland Sustainable Fisheries (ISF) is to obtain certification of fishing gear and fish stocks harvested in the waters around Iceland.
 ISF seeks certification from the standards of the Marine Stewardship Council (MSC), and the association’s shareholders have access to certifications for the species fished within the Icelandic economic zone.